-(3) Assistantship and Department Fees Payment Inquiries: Staff and Student Payments, Human Resources can assist with the following types of inquiries: payment of monthly stipends to holders of graduate assistantships, payroll deduction of fees from assistantships, and fees payment from department and trust accounts.
+- 3 Students are assessed \$484.46 in the Spring and Summer Terms. - (4) Assistantship and Department Fees Payment Inquiries: Staff and Student Payments, Human Resources can assist with the following types of inquiries: payment of monthly stipends to holders of graduate assistantships, payroll deduction of fees from assistantships, and fees payment from department and trust accounts.

-22.2.3 Student Instructional Support Fees 2008-2009
+22.2.3 Student Instructional Support Fees 2013-2014

-The University of Alberta complies with the Government of Alberta's Tuition Fee Policy, which states that postsecondary institutions may charge mandatory student fees further to fees for instruction to support the provision of supplies, equipment, materials and services to students.
+The University of Alberta complies with the Public Postsecondary Institutions' Tuition Fees Regulations released by the Government of Alberta, which states that postsecondary institutions may charge mandatory student fees further to fees for instruction to support the provision of supplies, equipment, materials and services to students.